kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 **Open Questions:**

-How do workloads in the cluster address and connect to the egress Gateway?
-Several approaches are under consideration:
+How do workloads in the cluster address and connect to the egress `Gateway`?
+Several approaches are under consideration and are **not** specified by this document:

 - **Service-wrapped Gateway**: Wrap the Gateway in a Service to obtain a `.cluster.local` FQDN.
 Works today but requires a synthetic Service.
 - **Direct Gateway addressing**: Allow Gateways to obtain `.cluster.local` addresses directly (would require decomposing Service DNS capabilities).